 School Council elections are held each year in March.
 Parents can nominate themselves or nominate another parent.
 Please consider nominating yourself as it allows you to learn more about the school and have input as a parent representative into our school planning.
 In the event that the number of nominations is more than the number of vacancies, a ballot will be required.

-Matthew Barnett (President), James Taylor, John Barber, Kloe Woods, Jay Cook, Steven Booley, Rosanne Guijt, Rachel Lubcke.
+Matthew Barnett (President), John Barber, Kloe Woods, Vaughan Kruger, Rachel Lubcke, Steven Booley, Amy Hart, James Meek.

 The School Council at Inverleigh Primary School is constituted and functions in accordance with -